 - Think carefully before you speak.
 Go over the route carefully in your mind try to see it. - Be clear about the instructions.
 Refer to the specific direction and use words like left, right, straight ahead. - Include landmarks that someone will easily recognize.
 For example, 'Turn right at the statue of O.R.
 Tambo.' - Include distances.
 You can either give approximate distances about 100 metres or exact measurements go for six blocks. - Use the imperative form (commands).
 'Walk straight for seven blocks.
-Turn left.' - Speak slowly. - If possible, check that your listener understands.
-Repeat any steps in the directions that your listener is unsure of.
+Turn left.' - Speak slowly. - If possible, check that you listener understands.
+Repeat any directions that your listener is unsure of.

 We give instructions so that someone can complete a task.
-Offer logical, step-by-step points that are brief and exact.
+Use logical, step-by-step points that are brief and exact.
 Remember, the listener has to know exactly what to do.

 - Think carefully about what has to be done.
-Be sure to get all the steps in the right order. - Describe all the things that are needed. - Speak slowly. - Be precise and use the appropriate vocabulary and technical language. - Use words like first, second, next, then to sequence the instructions logically.
+Be sure to get all the steps in the right order. - Describe all the things that you need. - Speak slowly. - Be precise and use the appropriate vocabulary and technical language. - Use words like first, second, next, then to order the instructions.

-- Include all necessary details, but don't add in too much or you will confuse your listener. - Remember to check that your listener understands.
+- Include all necessary details, but don't add in too much or you will confuse your listener. - If possible, check that you listener understands.
 Repeat any instruction that your listener is unsure of.